Best Prime Day NAS deals 2022

 Choosing the right hard drive for your NAS is just as vital as selecting the right enclosure.
 Because NAS enclosures are designed to run 24/7, there are NAS-focused hard drives available in the market.
 These models feature vibration resistance and are designed to handle the stresses of a 24/7 environment, and differ from your regular hard drives.

 Another factor to consider when choosing a NAS hard drive is the speed.
 HDDs are usually available in either 5400rpm or 7200rpm, and the latter delivers better performance because the spindle moves at 7,200 rounds per minute.
 I've used 5400rpm drives in NAS enclosures tailored for media streaming for years without any issues, but if you're building a more enthusiast-focused NAS and are looking for better performance, pick a model with a 7200rpm.

 There are several NAS-focused hard drive product lines, with WD Red Plus and Seagate IronWolf dominating the sales charts.
 With drives starting out at 1TB and going all the way to 20TB, there's no shortage of options available across either product line.

 Do you need to buy an SSD for your NAS?

 There is always the option of adding SSDs to your NAS instead of mechanical hard drives, but cost is a limiting factor.
-A 2TB IronWolf hard drive costs $80, but if you want to buy a 2TB SSD, you will have to shell out at least $200.
+A 2TB IronWolf hard drive costs $80, but if you want to buy a 2TB SSD, you will have to shell out nearly $200.
 The cost per gigabyte is $0.04 with the hard drive, and $0.09 if you go with an SSD.